 The players know that and are responding in kind.

 “I think effort is a good word,” said Smart, when asked what the coaches are seeking.
 “I think physicality is right there with that because we don’t tackle day to day like a lot of teams do.
 We’re going to tackle in scrimmages, so [Saturday] was an effort-and-physicality day where guys get a chance.
 The whistle doesn’t blow early.
 We go all the way to the ground.
 It’s always good to see who plays well when that happens.
 That was the goal, to have good special teams, good competition, and I thought we had that.”

 Special teams was particularly interesting inside the indoor facility.
 The Bulldogs were unable to punt the ball live because of the height of the building’s ceiling.
 So, instead, Smart threw the ball to returners on punts.
 But all other kicking situations were conducted live.

 “It was awesome; it was great,” Smart said.
 “I thought it was well-organized.
 I thought it was the best [special teams] scrimmage we’ve ever had.
 Most of the time it’s chaos.
 Where’s this guy, where’s that guy?
 We were really efficient with our G.A.’s getting guys on and off the field.
 We did kickoff and kickoff return just like we’re on the field or in the stadium.
 We didn’t do anything different.
 We did PAT/field goals just like we’re in the stadium.
 The only difference was on punts.”

-Smart said the only concerns were the same ones they’ve had all spring — defensive line and secondary.
+Smart said the only concerns were the same ones they have had all spring: defensive line and secondary.